isabella232/limitless-flows-blueprint/blueprint/index.md

 This blueprint demonstrates how to:

-- Integrate Genesys Cloud and the Limitless SmartCrowd platform
+- Integrate Genesys Cloud and the Limitless GigCX SmartCrowd platform
 - Use Genesys Cloud open messaging and chats
 - Connect Limitless GigCX to your email channels
 - Route a conversation to an expert crowd and facilitate the conversation between customer and GigCX expert